mcrespoae/one-max-genetic-algorithm-python/README.md

 - `MUTATION_RATE_MAX`: Maximum mutation rate.
 - `CROSSOVER_RATE_MIN`: Minimum crossover rate.
 - `CROSSOVER_RATE_MAX`: Maximum crossover rate.
+- `USE_NUMPY`: Whether to use the NumPy version or the vanilla version.
+The NumPy version may have slightly slower performance compared to the vanilla implementation.
+This NumPy implementation serves only to showcase my working knowledge in NumPy.

 If you're using Make, you can also execute the main file using the following command: